CompArchFA16/Lab1/report.md

  001 | 1111  0000 | 1111 |	1   0   | SUB
  001 | 0111  0000 | 0111 |	1   0   | SUB
  ```

-For the subtractor, we used roughly the same cases from addition, because of the similarity between the adder and subtractor.
-We inverted the B operands from the addition test bench to find the new B operands.
-This way we can reuse the same cases for the subtractor that we used for the adder.
-Doing this, we found that all of our test cases were successful and correct, indicating that the subtractor worked for the four bit case.
+We then took some of the same cases that we used for the 4-bit subtractor and padded them with zeros to create 32-bit numbers, which we were able to run through our system and they worked.
+The 32-bit subtraction process compared to the other processes had a lot of delay, so our test bench delay initially was not enough.
+Because of that we got weird values.
+We checked the test bench dump for subtraction on GTKwave, and then extended the delay time in the test bench to fix the problem.

 ```verilog
  Cm  |    	A     	B     |    Out   | Cout  OF | Case